-• Compensation of certain executives is, in part, in the form of phantom stock units for which the stock is only received upon retirement or termination of employment, thus providing an incentive for the creation of long-term stockholder value.
-The value of these phantom stock units is at risk if our stock price declines.
+- a meaningful portion of compensation (the annual compensation into the non-qualified deferred compensation plan) is deferred until retirement or termination of employment; and - compensation in the form of phantom stock units is only received upon retirement or termination of employment, thus providing an incentive for the creation of long-term stockholder value.

-Each of these factors is intended to encourage an appropriate long-term focus, and to align the long-term interests of senior management with those of stockholders.
+Each of these factors is intended to encourage an appropriate long-term focus, and to align the long-term interests of senior management with those of our stockholders.